ivanthreetimes/data_science/README.md

 # data_science

-Exercises, homeworks and quizzes from enrolled Data Science Course at Software University (SoftUni).
+Exercises, homeworks and quizzes from enrolled course "Data Science" at Software University (SoftUni).